How to Spot a Real Hermès Scarf

 Hermès Scarf Brand Identifiers

 Another crucial authentication component to search for: the Hermès name beside a copyright symbol.
-“These can be very subtle,” notes Wetzbarger.
-“I’ve seen Hermès and the accompanying copyright symbol incorporated into the texture of a sea anemone or cobblestone road, for example.
-But it will be there on every contemporary scarf.”
+This addition can be very subtle, but it will be there on every contemporary scarf.

 Scarves are screen-printed by hand, and artisans use a separate screen for each color.
 A design can have upwards of thirty-two colors per design, which the artisans will test for months to reach the perfect palette.
-“If an Hermès scarf has only four or five colors, that’s a glaring red flag,” says Wetzbarger.
 Also, look closely at any imperfections in how the coloring is executed; if there is any unintentional negative space or accidental overlap when printing the design, Hermès destroys the scarf.